DOI-USGS/cdi-software-tutorials-2025/git-basics/git-going.md

 file types (compiled code, temporary files) or entire directories in your repository.
 This is accomplished with a `.gitignore` file, which can be local (within a repository) or global (e.g.
 `~/.gitignore-global`).
 Each line in the `.gitignore` file is a pattern (wildcards allowed) to match files or entire folders that should be ignored.
+Git will not ignore files that are already in your repository.
+See [Git ignore documentation][git-ignore-docs] for more information about `.gitignore`, *patterns*, and *wildcards*.

+[git-ignore-docs]: https://git-scm.com/docs/gitignore "This is a non-Federal link"

 > [!Note]
 > `.gitignore` files may not be visible in File Explorer (Windows) or Finder (Mac).
 In the